extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/overview.rst

 For more information about Brocade IP Fabrics, see the `Brocade Network OS IP Fabric Configuration Guide <http://www.brocade.com/content/html/en/configuration-guide/nos-701-ipfabrics/index.html>`_

-IP Fabric Automation Suite Overview
+|ipf| Overview
 -----------------------------------

 The |ipf| is an add-on package for |bwc| that provides services and pre-built automations for managing Brocade IP Fabrics.
 It can provision and validate Brocade IP Fabrics and BGP-EVPN with minimal effort.
 It can easily be customized as required.

 |ipf| helps users monitor and configure an IP Fabric.
-This solution can be used to:
+It can be used to:

 * Assign roles to the switches in the IP Fabric: *Spine* or *Leaf*, based on discovered connections.
 * Check current configurations on the switches, such as IP address, RBridge ID, links, LLDP, ASN, etc.